 One study that involved 245 women found that getting enough quality sleep, defined as at least seven hours per night, increased the chances of weight loss by as much as 33% over a six-month period .

 On the flip side, women who sleep fewer than five hours per night are more likely to gain weight .

-Prioritize your sleep schedule and try to get at least seven hours, but preferably eight, of high-quality sleep every night.
+To lose fat as quickly as possible, prioritize your sleep schedule and try to get at least seven hours, but preferably eight, of high-quality sleep every night.

 There are a lot of different factors to consider when trying to optimize fat loss for women.
 While you can start to implement this advice on your own, if you’re new to a healthy lifestyle, it can feel overwhelming to navigate without any help.